PORT

 Ukraine, a leading

-harpsichordist and a tireless
+harpsichordist and a

-ambassador of
+tireless ambassador of

-early music in her country
+early music in her

-and abroad
+country and abroad

-during this difficult period.
+during this difficult

-She has performed since the
+period.
+She has performed

-outbreak of full-scale war in
+full-scale war in

 prominent performances